PacificCommunity/ofp-sam-proper/arni_test.md

 - **README** file describes how to run the analysis

-The good news is that these techniques do not present an additional workload.
+The good news is that none of these techniques should present an additional workload.
 More likely, a reproducible workflow can save time while developing an analysis, which is usually an iterative process.